eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 Your project will be evaluated by your instructors in the following areas:

 1. Identify
-2. Acquire
-3. Present
-4. Professional Development

 #### Rubric: [Click here for the complete rubric](#).

-Based on the requirements, you can earn a maximum of **12** points on this project.
 Your instructors will score each of your standards using the scale below:

     Score | Expectations
     ----- | ------------